 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

-chlorhexidine gluconate mucous membrane Precautions
+chlorhexidine gluconate mouth and throat Precautions

 Before using chlorhexidine, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.